sophia-zube/incari-doc/toolbox/plugins/README.md

 ![Incari Studio Folder Example.](../../.gitbook/assets/logicplugin1.png)

 Locate the `PluginExample` folder within the `sdk` folder.
-Copy that to the `Documents` folder on your device.
+If you do not have administrative privileges, copy that to a folder where you have all permissions, such as `Documents`.

 This is necessary if the user does not have permission to write to `C:/Program Files`.
 If the user has administrative rights and can use these when using the *Windows PowerShell* (more on that below), they do not have to copy anything over to `Documents` and can follow this process in place.
 Similarly, if **Incari Studio** was installed somewhere that a non-administrative user has rights to, like the `Documents` folder, everything can be done in place as well.